WaywardGame/starterquest/README.md

 # Starter Quest

 A guided quest for newer players to understand and discover the most important game mechanics in Wayward.

 Available by default in the game (as an internal mod).

+Note: When including a translated version of the Starter Quest in your language mod, make sure to merge it with the pre-existing "quest" and "questRequirement" object keys that are part of the base game.

 ## Cloning/Setup:

 ```
 git clone https://github.com/WaywardGame/starterquest.git
 cd starterquest